dodecastudio/craft-autosuggest/README.md

 ## Overview

-The Auto Complete field is a plain text field that will suggest existing values from other entries saved in the same section.
-For example:
+Once an Auto Complete field has been created and added to a section within Craft, it will appear when editing the entry.
+If there are other entries in that section, typing in it will suggest existing values.
+This plugin uses Craft's built-in autosuggest component.
+When installed, it'll look a bit like this:

 <img src="resources/img/preview.jpeg" width="294" height="205" />